-So what’s left after you take cheese, alcohol, chocolate and various other foods from your diet?
-The good news is that the Foods To Eat list also contains some delicious items.
-There are lots of tasty sources of proteins, fats and non-starchy carbohydrates that you can use to prepare your meals.
+The great news is that the Foods To Eat list contains many delicious, healthy foods.
+There are lots of tasty sources of protein, fat, and non-starchy carbohydrate that you can use to create mouthwatering meals.
 And there really is no limit to how you can use herbs, spices and other flavorings to make them even more delicious.

 Foods To Eat